 For those contributing to Roth, their average deferrals were 4.4% as opposed to the average traditional deferral of 7.7%.
 (Roth and traditional average deferral rates do not include catch-up contributions which are reflected in the deferral rates shown in Figures 4 and 5.)
-As with the traditional TSP, Roth deferral rates are highest among older participants, as well as the most-tenured and highest-paid.
+Deferral rates are highest among older participants, as well as the most-tenured and highest-paid.